yasenstar/EA/architool/coArchi2/test_coarchi2.md

 Before formally release, you may download coArchi2 beta version from [Archi project in Patreon](https://www.patreon.com/cw/architool).

-You may run Archi through one portable ZIP package so that it is not impacting your main Archi instance.
+You may run second Archi instance through one portable ZIP package so that it is not impacting your main Archi instance.

 Edit the `Archi.ini` in your portable Archi folder and change folder to your actual path, not the default system path.